-Hakkaku's palm cut him off.
+Hakkaku cupped a palm over his face, cutting him off.
 "Hold on cub," he soothed, staring at Kouga for direction.

 He beckoned them forward with his chin, feeling wetness climb in his eyes.
 Struggling to stay calm, he blinked it back, wanting only to envelope Kagome and weep.
 "The shikon-no-tama," he said hoarsely.
 "It attacked her."

 Ginta slipped his hand into Souta's, squeezing gently – offering reassurance he himself could use.
 His prince rarely looked scared.
 Guiding him into the room, Hakkaku followed, closing the door behind them.

 Souta did what Kouga refused to allow himself.
 Big tears grew and fell down his cheeks as he gazed at his sister.
 "What's wrong with her?"
 A loud hiccup chased the question.

 Hakkaku patted his shoulder.
 "Don't worry.
 Lord Kouga was here."